 Contrary to popular belief (sorry Julia Child), it’s actually okay to cook with less-than-stellar wine.
 Blind taste tests have shown that as long as you’re boiling, braising, or otherwise reducing the liquid, the quality of the wine isn’t so important.
 So add it to a slow-simmered stew or a from-scratch pasta sauce.
 Try an on-it’s-way-to-vinegar white for cooking down onions or mushrooms.
 Don’t worry – no one will be any the wiser.

 2. Bathe In It.

 Yes, really!
 It’s called vinotherapy and it’s a great way to make use of a bottle you opened but didn’t care for.
-Celebrities such as Teri Hatcher pour a glass of red wine into the bath each day.
-The treatment is purported to soften the skin, as well as firming it up and adding elasticity.
+Celebrities like Teri Hatcher pour a glass of red wine into the bath each day.
+The treatment is purported to soften the skin, firm it up and add elasticity.
 The magic is apparently in the resveratrol, a compound found in wine that’s a powerful antioxidant.
 And whether a wine bath really works or not, it sure does sound like a way to get some "me time" in the bathroom!

 3. Make Artisan Red Wine Vinegar.

 Red wine vinegar comes in two main types: that stuff you buy at the store, and the stuff that’s really amazing.
 Want to get your hands on the amazing kind?
 Then make it yourself!
 It is a perfect project for wine that’s already started to sour.
 It’s actually very easy and man, the taste is just incomparable.